wonchul-kim/wonchul-kim.github.io/_posts/computer_vision/imbalanced/2025-07-04-autobalance.md

         * novel strategies that narrow down the search space to improve convergence and avoid overfitting

-        * so incorporates data augmentation policies personalized to subpopulations (classes or groups)
+        * incorporates data augmentation policies personalized to subpopulations (classes or groups)